-Zero-phase filtering helps preserve features in the filtered time waveform exactly where those features occur in the unfiltered waveform.
+Zero-phase filtering helps preserve features in a filtered time waveform exactly where they occur in the unfiltered signal.

-To illustrate the use of filtfilt for zero-phase filtering, consider an electrocardiogram waveform as an example.
+To illustrate the use of filtfilt for zero-phase filtering, consider an electrocardiogram waveform.

-The QRS complex is an important feature in the ECG waveform beginning around time point 160 in this example.
+The QRS complex is an important feature in the ECG.
+Here it begins around time point 160.

-Zero-phase filtering reduces noise in the signal and preserves the QRS complex at the same time it occurs in the original signal.
+Zero-phase filtering reduces noise in the signal and preserves the QRS complex at the same time it occurs in the original.
 Conventional filtering reduces noise in the signal, but delays the QRS complex.